 My chronic back pain has a long history.
-I have come from uncomfortable sensation in my shoulders during the day to constant stiffness, pain and fatigue starting just when I wake up.
+It started with uncomfortable sensation in my shoulders during the day to constant stiffness, pain and fatigue right after I wake up.
 I am a strong believer that everything that we struggle with within our bodies, by that I mean any chronic illness, has its initial cause.
-By not knowing that cause (etymology) we can't cure any disease (at least with intention to do so).
-So, trying to find out the original cause of my chronic pain has become my passion for the last few years.
-Not because I like to constantly think about my pain, but because I love learning about my body and mind: how it functions, what causes the disease, etc. And of course, I hope to find a "magical cure" or solution to help myself one day.
+By not knowing that cause (etymology) we can't cure any disease.
+So, trying to find out the original cause of my chronic pain has become my passion over the last few years.
+Not because I like to constantly think about my pain, but because I love learning about my body and mind.
+And of course, I hope to find a way to help myself one day.

-The reason why I am talking about self-help so much is not because I never go to doctors, in fact I highly encourage you to go see a doctor if something is bothering you instead of reading information online.
-Not only it can be very overwhelming and stressful, but it is also very misleading (next thing you find out is that you might have cancer).
-It is almost impossible to self-diagnose simply based on the symptoms, so it is important to seek medical help first and to do all needed tests in order to make sure you there is no further damage.
+The reason why I am talking about self-help so much is not because I never go to doctors, in fact I highly encourage you to see a doctor if something is bothering you instead of reading information online.
+Not only it can be very overwhelming and stressful, but it is also very misleading.
+It is almost impossible to self-diagnose simply based on the symptoms, so it is important to seek medical help first and to do all needed tests in order to make sure you are doing the right thing.

-However, many of us do regularly see our doctors but are told that pain is "normal", it's "in our head", "there is nothing serious", etc. Although it is extremely helpful to know there's nothing serious with me, it doesn't help with my pain, neither does thinking that it's in my head.
+However, many of us do regularly see doctors but are told that pain is "normal", it's "in our head", "there is nothing serious", etc. Although it is extremely helpful to know there's nothing serious with me, it doesn't help my pain, neither does thinking that it's in my head.
 That's when my own research comes into place.
-Perhaps this additional knowledge can help guide a busy doctor to look in the right direction, or maybe further life-style changes that we might find about educating ourselves, can help us cope.
+Perhaps this additional knowledge can help guide my doctor to look in the right direction, or maybe further life-style changes can help me feel a little bit better.
 No matter what the result is, knowledge is power, how we are going to use it depends on us.

 The neurotransmitters in our body, serotonin and norepinephrine, influence both pain and mood.
 Their dysregulation is linked to (surprise!) depression and pain.
 Studies show that the more physical symptoms a person has the more chances are that he or she has a mood disorder.